imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

 ```

 Being a wrapper over the PHP Datetime, Carbon has a long list of static factory methods indeed!

-After this quite long introduction, let's get into the topic.
-Here are five advantages to consider using static factory methods instead of constructors.

 Another Good example is the `Request` [class from Symfony](https://github.com/symfony/http-foundation/blob/5.x/Request.php), which has a [long list of constructor params](https://github.com/symfony/http-foundation/blob/5.x/Request.php#L258)